HackYourFuture/Node.js/week1/MAKEME.md

 ### **Exercise 1: Modularization**

-Lets practice how to use other peoples code in our applications.
+Lets practice how to use code from other developers in our applications.
 I wrote the following function this other day:

 ```javascript
 function padLeft(val, num, str) {